Summary

 - You literally can’t

-So how do you avoid spending all your time and energy trying to sell your book to people who will never want it?
 Well, you start by doing some research to find out who might conceivably want your book, and the best way to reach them.
 As mentioned before, this is something you should be doing while writing your book, as part of your marketing plan.
 Now you might be asking yourself, hypothetically: if one had skipped this vital step—how would one find these people?
 Well, let’s find out!

-Choosing your sales channels and pricing accordingly
+Choosing your sales channels

 That’s another reason why it’s important to find your audience and build a relationship with them.
 Doing so will make it much easier for you to stimulate direct sales.